-From the standard perspective of statistical mechanics, a system-surroundings equilibrium situation with several control parameters is customarily described by using the \textit{Boltzmann-Gibbs distributions} \cite{landau}:
+From the standard perspective of statistical mechanics, a system-environment equilibrium situation with several control parameters is customarily described using the \textit{Boltzmann-Gibbs distributions} \cite{landau,Reichl}:

-The quantities $X=\left( V,M,P,N_{i},\ldots\right) $ represent other macroscopic observables acting in a given application (generalized displacements) such as the volume $V$, the magnetization $M$ and polarization $P$, the number of chemical species $N_{i} $, etc.; with $Y=\left( p,-H,-E,-\mu_{i},\ldots\right) $ being the corresponding conjugated thermodynamic parameters (generalized forces): the external pressure $p$, magnetic $H$ and electric $E$ fields, the chemical potentials $\mu_{i}$, etc. In the sake of simplicity, we shall consider the Boltzmann's constant $k_{B}\equiv1$ along this work, so that, $\beta$ in Eq.(\ref{BGD}) represents the inverse temperature, $\beta=1/T$.
+The quantities $X=\left( V,M,P,N_{i},\ldots \right) $ represent other macroscopic observables acting in a given application (generalized displacements) as the volume $V$, the magnetization $M$ and polarization $P$, the number of chemical species $N_{i}$, etc.; with $ Y=\left( p,-H,-E,-\mu _{i},\ldots \right) $ being the corresponding conjugated thermodynamic parameters (generalized forces) as the external pressure $p$, magnetic and electric fields, $H$ and $E$, the chemical potentials $ \mu _{i}$, etc.